-\paragraph{Organization of the paper.} Section~\ref{Sec-descript} describes the model setting and provides a full statement of the main theorems.
-Subsection~\ref{sec-method} elaborates on the componnents of the proofs and the tools that we develop.
+\textit{Organization of the paper.} Section~\ref{Sec-descript} describes the model setting and provides a full statement of the main theorems.
+Section~\ref{sec-method} elaborates on the components of the proofs and the tools that we develop.
 Section~\ref{Sec-transport} defines transportation distances for hierarchies of random measures.
 Section~\ref{Sec-boundary} analyzes regular boundaries of test sets that arise in the support of various classes of Dirichlet measures of interest.
 Section~\ref{Sec-contraction} gives upper bounds for Wasserstein distances of base measures.
-The proof of Theorem~\ref{Thm-main-1} is given in Section~\ref{Sec-gen}, which draws from the machinery developed in Sections~\ref{Sec-transport},~\ref{Sec-boundary} and~\ref{Sec-contraction}.
+The proof of Theorem~\ref{Thm-main-0} is given in Section~\ref{Sec-transport}, the proof of Theorem~\ref{Thm-main-1} is given later in Section~\ref{Sec-contraction}, which draws from the machinery developed in Sections \ref {Sec-transport}, \ref{Sec-boundary} and \ref{Sec-contraction}.
 The proof of Theorem~\ref{Thm-main-2} is given in Section~\ref{Sec-perturb}, which also draws on the results on the geometry of the support of a single Dirichlet measure.